surendra7874/STM32F746xx/README.md

-In this repository you will find the embedded related projects.
+In this repository you will find embedded related projects.
 For this I am using the STM32F746 Microcontroller